fmaguire/MAG_gi_plasmid_analysis/README.md

 - merge all assemblies with Minimus2 (increasing overlap to 200 and increase minimum percent identity for overlap to 97%)

 - Metabat and CONCOCT to do binning and compare
+ (Kang et al. provide a
+reasonable comparison of these methods)

 ## MAG assessment